 It's hard to find a better school than Texas Christian University if you want to study Multilingual Education.
 Situated in Fort Worth, Texas, this university is best suited for students who thrive in an urban atmosphere.

 This school also has graduate degree programs for students who need to carry on after earning a bachelor's degree.
 91.0% of freshmen return for their 2nd year.
-Check out some school videos to learn more about what's happening on campus.
+For more info, check out the college scorecard.

 Every student pursuing a degree in Multilingual Education needs to take a look at Boston University.
-Looking for a big school?
-This institution has more than 20,000 students on campus.
+The surrounding area of a main city is tremendous for students trying to find adequate choices for social networking, excitement, and life.